Idris Muhammad: Biography

 In 2011 he moved back to New Orleans.
-He died of kidney failure in 2014, aged 74, and was buried according to Islamic burial traditions.
+He died of kidney failure in 2014, aged 74, and was buried according to Islamic burial traditions in Fort Lauderdale, Florida.

 Personal life

 He changed his name to Idris Muhammad in the 1960s upon his conversion to Islam.
-Speaking on his name change, he later noted in an interview with Modern Drummer magazine, "One guy told me that if I changed my name, I was going to have a problem because no one would know that Leo Morris and Idris Muhammad were the same guy...But I thought, well, if I stay the same person, then people will know it’s me.
+Speaking on his name change, he later noted in an interview with Modern Drummer magazine, "One guy told me that if I changed my name, I was going to have a problem because no one would know that Leo Morris and Idris Muhammad were the same guy...But I thought, well, if I stay the same person, then people will know it's me.
 And it worked like that.
-Everybody knew right away that it was me, because of my style of playing.”
+Everybody knew right away that it was me, because of my style of playing."

 In 1966, he married singer Dolores "LaLa" Brooks, a former member of the Crystals.
 She converted to Islam with him and went for a time by the name Sakinah Muhammad.
 They separated in 1999.
 Together, they had two sons and two daughters; he also had a daughter from his first marriage to Gracie Lee Edwards.
 One son, also named Idris Muhammed, is a professional chef who has appeared on several cooking competition shows including Beat Bobby Flay and Chopped.